Bari Karol Wojtyła Airport: Ground transportation

-Ground transportation

 Road

 The airport can be reached by the ring road of Bari and from the A14 motorway.

 Rail

 The Bari metropolitan railway service connects the airport with the Bari Centrale railway station in the city centre.

 Bus

 AMTAB buses provide public transportation to the airport from the city centre (Line 16).
 Pugliairbus is a seasonal bus transportation service which operates interconnection service with Brindisi and Foggia airports.
 Pugliairbus also reaches touristic locations.

 Tempesta auto servizi also offers a shuttle between the airport and city centre.